Bayesian Linear Regression#

 • Note the burn-in and equilibrium chains.

-• Compare the slope and intercept model parameters to the frequentest, linear regression solution, based only on the ordinary least squares solution, minimizing the L2 norm of the error vector over all sample data.
+• Compare the slope and intercept model parameters to the frequentist, linear regression solution, based only on the ordinary least squares solution, minimizing the L2 norm of the error vector over all sample data.

 • Compare the noise parameter to the noise added to the synthetic data.